-An Individual shall identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.
+An Individual must identify and authenticate him/herself before being permitted to perform any actions set forth above for that role or identity.

-Trusted Roles who operate a CMS shall be allowed CMS access only when authenticated using a Certificate than has an equal or higher Assurance Level than the highest Assurance Level Certificate Issued by that CMS.
+Trusted Roles who operate a CMS must be allowed CMS access only when authenticated using a Certificate than has an equal or higher Assurance Level than the highest Assurance Level Certificate Issued by that CMS.

-5.2.4 Separation of Roles
+5.2.4 Roles Requiring Separation of Duties

-Role separation, when required as set forth below, may be enforced either by the CA, CSA or CMS equipment, procedurally, or by combination of different means.
+Role separation, when required as set forth below, may be enforced either by the CA, CSA, or CMS equipment, procedurally, or by combination of different means.

-Individual personnel shall be specifically designated to the roles defined in Section 5.2.1 above.
+Individual personnel must be specifically designated to the roles defined in Section 5.2.1 above.
 Individuals may assume more than one role subject to the following limitations:

-- Individuals assigned a CA Agent role may not assume a CA Administrator or CA Auditor role; and - An Individual assigned a CA, and/or CSA and/or CMS Auditor role shall not perform any other Trusted Role except CA and/or CSA and/or CMS Auditor.
+- Individuals assigned a CA Agent role may not assume a CA Administrator or CA Auditor role; and - An Individual assigned a CA, and/or CSA and/or CMS Auditor role must not perform any other Trusted Role except CA and/or CSA and/or CMS Auditor.